Bratislava Zoo: History

 The second reduction was in 2003, when construction for the D2 motorway access road to the Sitina Tunnel forced a relocation of the entrance gate.
 Subsequently, the zoo had been closed to the public from December 2003, until the building of a new entrance, parking lot and noise barrier wall was finished.
 In 2004 and 2005, development plans of Zoo Bratislava were accepted by the Bratislava municipal government and the construction of a new enclosure for big cats became one of the city priorities.

-Between 2004 and 2021 Zoo Bratislava hosted an exhibition of Central European Mesosoic reptiles—DinoPark.
+Between 2004 and 2021 Zoo Bratislava hosted an exhibition of Central European Mesozoic reptiles—DinoPark.
 At the area of almost 3 ha DinoPark featured life-sized sculptures of dinosaurs that have been animated during the summer season.
 It also featured a 3D cinema, educational trails and a paleontological playground with fake fossils for children.
 Since 2006, the area also featured a specimen of the rare plant Wollemia.

 In 2006, the new big cats pavilion was opened to the public, housing leopards, jaguars, tigers and lions.
 In 2007, development of the Primate House was started with the official opening in spring 2010.
 In the spring of 2008, the zoo shop and two playgrounds for children were constructed.
 Since 2009, Zoo Bratislava is allowed its own commercial business activities.
 In 2011, the zoo hit a record of 336,661 visitors during that year.

 The zoo sustained heavy damage during the 2024 Central European floods.